shunnNet/vue-caster/README.md

 Thus, `vue-caster` was created.
 It is a proxy tool for Vue that can be used as different versions of Vue.
 Since it is installed as the name "vue" at the package level, the aforementioned path conversion issues are resolved.

+## TODO
+- [ ] Issue when direct vue import in vue-demi (entry not found: ./dist)
+- [ ] vue-test-utils type error
+- [ ] vite-plugin-dts cannot rollup types.
+- [ ] There are still some of vue exports not be handled.

 ## License
 MIT